Slobberbone: History

 Slobberbone formed in early 1992 in Denton, Texas, where the band played for beer and had their first gig at the Park 'n' Go, a beer store in Denton.
 The best-known line-up consisted of singer-songwriter Brent Best on guitar and lead vocals, Jess Barr on lead guitar, Brian Lane on bass guitar, and drummer Tony Harper.
 The band members met after attending University of North Texas, where they lived in a house together and played local shows in Denton.
 Bassist Brian Lane joined the band in 1996 and guitarist Jess Barr in 1997.
-They eventually signed with the Austin-based record label, Doolittle Records (which eventually merged with New West Records).
+They eventually signed with the Austin-based record label Doolittle Records (which eventually merged with New West Records).
 Their name is a reference to a dog's chew bone.

 From 1995 onwards, Slobberbone as a band solidified its lineup and began playing shows outside of Texas, becoming known for its extensive touring schedule across the United States.

 Jeff Cole from Doolittle Records produced the first two Slobberbone records.
 Jim Dickinson, who among other work is known for The Replacements, produced Everything You Thought Was Right Was Wrong Today, working with the band to record at Ardent Studios in Memphis, Tennessee.

-Don Smith of Tommy Stinson's Bash & Pop and Cracker, produced Slippage in Los Angeles, California.
+Don Smith, of Tommy Stinson's Bash & Pop and Cracker, produced Slippage in Los Angeles, California.

 In early 2005, the band announced that it was calling it quits because Lane was moving to Florida.
-Slobberbone played a series of shows for their final farewell tour.
+Slobberbone played a series of shows for their farewell tour.

 In 2009, the band (with the 2005 lineup) reunited for a series of shows.
-At the end of 2009, the reformed band, with Lane returned to Texas from Florida, announced that they plan on recording a new album in 2010 before going out on another tour.
-In May 2011, the band's drummer posted a blog entry stating that the planned mini-tour and merchandise sales would help provide the necessary funding for the band's long-anticipated album.
+At the end of 2009, the re-formed band, with Lane returned to Texas from Florida, announced that they planned on recording a new album in 2010 before going on another tour.
+In May 2011, the band's drummer posted a blog entry stating that the planned mini-tour and merchandise sales would help fund the band's long-anticipated album.

 Outside of the United States, the band is popular in the Netherlands, where Slobberbone has toured intensively in the main clubs and on festivals since 1998.

 The Drams

-In 2005, most of the band's members reformed as The Drams when Best was scheduled to play a full band show as a solo act.
+In 2005, most of the band's members re-formed as The Drams when Best was scheduled to play a full band show as a solo act.
 Two members from Denton, Texas' Budapest One, Keith Killoren and Chad Schlockslager, are members of The Drams.
-The Drams play rock with the inclusion of background vocals and keyboards.
+The Drams play rock with background vocals and keyboards.
 Their record, Jubilee Dive, was produced by Centro-Matic's Matt Pence and came out on mini-major New West Records.